-There is also some confusion over raspberry leaf and VBAC.
-Rest assured, raspberry leaf is safe for VBAC women.
-Nicole says: “There is often some confusion around raspberry leaf being contraindicated in VBAC births.
-This is most certainly not the case, and it does not increase the risk of premature labour or rupture of caesarean scars.
-It is wise for all women (especially those planning a VBAC) to take raspberry leaf in tea, tincture or tablet form from the beginning of the third trimester in gradually increasing amounts.
-This nutrient-rich herb should be continued for two weeks postnatally to assist with reducing blood loss, toning the uterus and supporting breast milk production.”
+Nicole Tracy says, ‘There’s often some confusion around raspberry leaf being contraindicated in VBAC births.
+This is most certainly not the case, and it does not increase the risk of premature labour or rupture of c-section scars.
+It’s wise for all women (especially those planning a VBAC) to take raspberry leaf tea, tincture or tablet form, from the beginning of the third trimester, in gradually increasing amounts’.

 Read more in our article 9 Things Women Should Know About VBAC.

 When to start drinking red raspberry leaf tea

 As most substances cannot be studied in pregnant women, many professionals tend to be extra cautious and generally recommend women not to start taking red raspberry leaf until they are in the third trimester of pregnancy.

 If you wish to take it sooner, simply check with a trusted naturopath.